mhavilah/karateDynamicXPath/README.md

 A demonstration of issues with the dynamic XPath facility in Karate Framework v0.92. https://github.com/intuit/karate

-- **Defective** Invocation using the Javascript Bridge karate.xmlPath()
+- **Defective** Invocation of "dynamic" xpaths using the Javascript Bridge karate.xmlPath()
 - **Successful**
   - invocation with direct Java interop
-  - invocation with Karate DSL
+  - invocation of static XPaths with Karate DSL

 ## Related Karate Github Issue
 - https://github.com/intuit/karate/issues/747